(Disclosure: Some of the links below may be affiliate links)

 Yes!
 There are using several layers of protection to secure your money.

 First, your money is not stored by Selma.
 Indeed, they are not a bank and cannot hold your assets.
 It means that if they go bankrupt, your money is still safe.
 The shares are stored in Saxo Bank.
-Asset segregation is something you always want in a financial company, especially a young company.
+You always want asset segregation in a financial company, especially a young company.

 It should be the same for any respectable company.
 But they encrypt all your data from your computer to their data center.
 For this, they are using HTTPS.

 You can also use second-factor authentication to secure your account.
 With this, you will need a second device to unlock your account.
-Your password will not be enough, and I greatly recommend doing this for any service that provides it.
+Your password will not be enough, and I recommend doing this for any service.

 There are also using high standards of physical security in their offices.
 For more information, they are detailing their data security standards on the website.